 I love coffee.
 My favorite coffee drink right now is a salted caramel soy white chocolate latte extra salt with just a little whipped cream to hold the salt.
 My favorite coffee drink has changed over time; this is just the current favorite.
 The Starbucks baristas are always happy to make it just like I like it.
 That is because Starbucks makes handcrafted beverages, it is their shtick.
 As I was lying in bed this morning thinking with excitement about my upcoming trip, I realized that was what I am creating for my child, a handcrafted education.
 Homeschooling at its finest is about handcrafting an education.
 Most people who do not homeschool their children don’t understand this, but all you homeschoolers do.
 I get all sorts of questions about my son’s education.
-FYI, I use what I call a classical unschooling methodology – child-led learning with a classical bent.
-My unschooling friends take issue with my use of the term unschooling, though.
-LOL.
-What about I use what works, and it is very eclectic.
+FYI, I use what I call a learner-centered approach with a liberal arts approach.
+It is academic, eclectic, and personally meaningful.

 My son’s education has changed over the years just as my favorite coffee drink has.
 This is not the first time we have taken an extended trip as a part of it, we have traveled to Peru, Ukraine, Hungary, Ireland, France, Austria, Canada, Costa Rica, Mexico and made a couple of extended trips to the East Coast in the U.S. We live in California.
 This is the first time we have volunteered though.
 I hope it adds an extra dimension to the trip, sort of like adding extra salt to my favorite drink.

 I could go on with this for paragraphs, but I have to leave with enough time to stop at Starbucks!